0x80/typed-firestore-react/README.md

 `updateWithPartial` is available as an alternative.

-The original document `ref` is also available, in case you need functionality that is not covered by this library, or you need to call `update` untyped.
+The original document `ref` is also available, in case you need functionality that is not covered by this library.

 ```ts
 export type FsMutableDocument<T> = {